Riimu/Kit-ClassLoader/README.md

 # PSR-0 and PSR-4 class autoloader #

 This library provides a class autoloader with support for both PSR-0 and PSR-4 class autoloading.
+It is possible to provide base directory paths that are used to load classes according to PSR-0 or you can provide namespace specific paths, which are used to load classes according to PSR-4.

-It is possible to provide autoloading paths as base paths which are appended with entire class namespace structure or as prefix paths which replace part of the namespace with a specific directory path.
+Loading classes according to PSR-0 means that the entire namespace structure must be included in the source directory tree.
+Additionally, undescores in the class name are treated as namespace separators.
+In PSR-4, on the other hand, it is possible to replace part of the namespace with a specific directory, which usually means smaller directory trees.

-The library also provides additional classes for caching class file locations to reduce the class autoload overhead.
+The library also provides additional classes for caching class file locations to reduce the overhead caused by class autoloading.

 API documentation is [available](http://kit.riimu.net/api/classloader/) and it can be generated using ApiGen.